In This Article

 "Everyone has products they use daily, weekly, and monthly," explains Brecher.
 "Separate your cabinets to have your daily items within arm's reach, your weekly ones a little higher up, and the rest on your top shelves.
 If your high-mileage pots, pans, and dishes aren't easily accessible, the whole process won't be sustainable."
 Think of it this way: "If you can't see it, you won't use it," she adds.
 For instance, "utilizing a three-tier spice rack for your shelf will keep your spices organized and easy to identify."

 The shelves in your kitchen cabinets may be high, but that doesn't mean you have plates to stack to the ceiling.
-Instead, Phillip urges to use the vertical space in your cupboards: "Use adjustable vertical dividers inside your cabinets to more easily store things like cookware, baking sheets, cutting boards and large serving platters, which are traditionally piled high in a cabinet.
+Instead, Phillip urges you to use the vertical space in your cupboards: "Use adjustable vertical dividers inside your cabinets to more easily store things like cookware, baking sheets, cutting boards, and large serving platters, which are traditionally piled high in a cabinet.
 By storing these items vertically you will eliminate the cumbersome stacked piles we all loathe."

 By the same token, he swears by shelf risers: "They eliminate cumbersome stacking inside your cabinets.
 The shelf risers will divide piles and create more usable shelf space.
 This extra shelf is not only handy to divide those stacks of plates, bowls, and drinkware, but it's also useful in the pantry for canned and boxed food."